speedyfriend433/mdcX/README.md

 -   "Apply All" option for file-zeroing tweaks.
 -   Activity log to see the status of operations.

-## How It Works (i'm not sure  how it actually works lol)
+## How It Works

-The application uses a C-based exploit (based on the `VM_BEHAVIOR_ZERO_WIRED_PAGES` technique) to zero out the first page (16KB) of targeted system files.
+The application uses a C-based exploit (based on the `VM_BEHAVIOR_ZERO_WIRED_PAGES` technique) to zero out the first page (typically 16KB) of targeted system files.
 - It maps a read-only file into memory.
 - Marks the memory entry with `VM_BEHAVIOR_ZERO_WIRED_PAGES`.
 - Locks the page using `mlock()`.
 - Deallocates the memory mapping, causing the kernel to zero out the underlying physical page backing that part of the file.
+*(The effectiveness and precise low-level mechanics can vary by OS version and kernel mitigations.)*

 ## Requirements

--   An iOS device
+-   An iOS device.
--   An iOS version where the underlying file-zeroing technique is adjustive. (below iOS 18.4)
+-   An iOS version where the underlying file-zeroing technique is effective (e.g., tested below iOS 18.4, but specific exploit viability can vary).
 -   Xcode to build the project.

 ## Building and Installation